GCAR'S REALTOR® SCHOOL

 According to Article 12-A of the Real Property Law, “anyone who negotiates any form of real estate transaction for another and for compensation of any kind in the State of New York” needs a license.

 What is the difference between a broker and a salesperson?

 A broker is the owner or corporate officer of the firm.
 The broker sponsors, trains, and supervises all the real estate activities of the agents for which he/she is responsible.
 A salesperson works for and under the direction of the sponsoring broker.

 What are the educational requirements for obtaining my Broker license?

-You need 120 education points to apply for your broker license.
-If you took a 45-hour salesperson course, you must take and pass the required ’30 hour remedial’ course.
-In addition, you have to take and pass the 45-hour real estate broker course.
-If your salesperson course was 75 hours, then you only need to take the 45-hour real estate broker course to equal 120 education points.
+You need 152 education hours to apply for your Broker license.
+If you took a 45-hour salesperson course, you must take and pass the required 30-hour “Remedial” course.
+In addition, if you have taken and passed the 45-hour real estate broker course, you MUST take a 32-hour “Bridge” course to apply to become a Broker.
+If your salesperson course was 75 hours, then you only need to take the 75-hour Real Estate Broker course and an extra 2-hour Cultural Competency course to equal 152 education points.

 What happens if I take the course but I'm not ready to apply for my license?

 Your course completion certificate is valid for 8 years and the results of your NYS broker exam are valid for 2 years.
 You can relicense as a sales agent and count 22.5 hours of CE for your sales license but you must also take 1 hour of recent legal matters and 2.5 hours of a business ethics course before you can renew your sales license.
 You can then apply for your broker license at your convenience.